Kawau Island Project

 Kawau Island’s proximity and accessibility to our largest city, provides an opportunity to showcase that pest free islands and inhabited communities are not mutually exclusive and can co-exist when we have a shared vision based on restoration.

-This is an ambitious restoration programme.
+This is a significant restoration programme.
 The initial focus will be on the eradication of browsers, specifically wallabies and possums, and is expected to take approximately two years.

 Donate to support this project